 Pioneered by Kent Fire and Rescue service in 2011, the biker down concept sees more regions taking up the training.
-Passing on the essential knowledge and information to any motorcyclist.
+Passing on essential knowledge and information to motorcyclists.

 The free course offers skills to bikers to avoid an accident, as well as first aid training in the event of an accident.
 With statistics showing the first person on the scene in the event of a bike accident is likely to be another biker.
 Possibly due to riding in groups or travelling on popular biking roads.